Anthropology

 A minor in anthropology will consist of a minimum of five units of course work, to include the following:

-• Courses in (at least) two of the four major subdisciplines (biological, cultural, archaeological, and linguistic anthropology-see list of courses table) as described in the major requirements.
+• Courses in (at least) two of the four major subdisciplines (biological, cultural, archaeological, and linguistic anthropology - see Requirements Met by Courses page) as described in the major requirements.

 • At least one course at the 300 level.

-• Independent research courses (AN400) may not be counted toward the minimum five units of the minor.
+• Independent research courses (AN400 and AN450) may not be counted toward the minimum five units of the minor.

 • Minor requirements may be satisfied by no more than: